TBomberman/UniSpot/cosmwasm/contracts/README.md

 ## Integration

-You can use `unispot-sdk-cw` which has been published to crates.io to integrate with the UniSpot contract.
+You can use `pyth-sdk-cw` which has been published to crates.io to integrate with the UniSpot contract.
 The sdk exposes data structures and testing utilities for ease of use.
-Please look into this [unispot-sdk-cw](https://github.com/unispot-network/unispot-crosschain/tree/main/target_chains/cosmwasm/sdk/rust)
+Please look into this [pyth-sdk-cw](https://github.com/unispot-network/unispot-crosschain/tree/main/target_chains/cosmwasm/sdk/rust)

 ## Off-Chain Queries